vapor-ware/synse-docs/docs/sdk/user/basic.md

 read through to get a single reading (as can be the case for I2C), it can be easier to just do that bulk read once instead of re-doing it for every device on that bus.

+!!! note
-.. note:: If both a "read" function and "bulk read" function are specified for a single device handler, the bulk read will be ignored and the SDK will only use the read function.
+    If both a "read" function and "bulk read" function are specified for a single device handler, the bulk read will be ignored and the SDK will only use the read function.
     If bulk read function is desired, make sure that no individual read function is specified.

 If no function is specified for any of these, the SDK takes that to mean that the handler does not support that functionality.
 That is to say, a device handler with only a read